Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.

 Doctors suspect asthma based largely on a person's report of characteristic symptoms.
-Doctors confirm the diagnosis by doing pulmonary function tests (see Diagnosis of Lung Disorders: Pulmonary Function Testing (PFT)).
-These tests are done before and after giving the person an inhaled drug, called a beta-adrenergic agonist, that reverses bronchoconstriction.
+Doctors confirm the diagnosis by doing pulmonary function tests (see see Pulmonary Function Testing (PFT)).
+These tests are done before and after giving the person an inhaled drug, called a beta-adrenergic drug (or beta-adrenergic agonist), that reverses bronchoconstriction.
 If test results are significantly better after the person receives the drug, asthma is thought to be present.
-If the airways are not narrowed at the time of the test, a diagnosis can be confirmed by doing a challenge test.
-In a challenge test, pulmonary function is measured before and after the person inhales a chemical (usually methacholine but histamine may be used) that can narrow the airways.
+If the airways are not narrowed at the time of the test, a challenge test can help confirm the diagnosis.
+In a challenge test, pulmonary function is measured before and after the person inhales a chemical (usually methacholine, but histamine, adenosine, or bradykinin may be used) that can narrow the airways.
 The chemical is given in doses that are too low to affect a person with healthy lungs but that cause the airways to narrow in a person with asthma.
-If the challenge test shows airway narrowing, asthma is thought to be present.
+If the challenge test shows airway narrowing, asthma is more likely to be present.

-An abbreviated form of pulmonary function testing, spirometry, is used in people known to have asthma.
+An abbreviated form of pulmonary function testing, spirometry, is used in people known to have asthma (see see Using a Spirometer).
 Spirometry can help assess the severity of the airway obstruction and monitor effectiveness of treatment.

 Peak expiratory flow (the fastest rate at which air can be exhaled) can be measured using a small handheld peak flow meter.
 Often, this test is used at home to monitor the severity of asthma.
 Usually, peak flow rates are lowest between 4 am and 6 am and highest at 4 pm.
 However, more than a 30% difference in rates at these times is considered evidence of moderate to severe asthma.